-School has clear guidance on the administration of medicine in school - please see Medicine Policy.
+School has clear guidance on the administration of medicine in school - please see Administering Medicine Policy.

 The Department of Health guidance on the use of emergency salbutamol inhalers in school (DH, 2015) recommends school keep an emergency salbutamol inhaler - the inhaler should only be used for children who have a diagnosis of asthma and are prescribed a reliever inhaler.
-In this instance there should be a separate parental consent form (see form Annex A).
 This inhaler can only be used if the pupil's own inhaler is not available to them.
 To avoid possible risk of cross infection the plastic spacer is NOT to be reused; instead it should be sent home with the child for future personal use.
 The parent will be advised by the school to obtain a new spacer from their GP which needs to be brought back into school.